alex-gunning/RayTracer/README.md

 ## Ray-Tracer
 A ray-tracer implementation written in a loop and so can function as a graphics engine.

-Try it for yourself.
-Clone the repo and look around :)

 ![Triangles](https://raw.githubusercontent.com/alex-gunning/RayTracer/master/images/traced-triangles.png)

 Written from scratch in Kotlin with guidence from [https://blog.scottlogic.com/2020/03/10/raytracer-how-to.html]()